Startup India

 11. Professional advisors

 It could be tempting to attempt to shoulder as many duties as you can in order to reduce expenses.
-Employing experts like bookkeepers, certified public accountants, or lawyers may be a better course of action.
+Hiring experts such as bookkeepers, certified public accountants, or lawyers may be a more effective course of action.

 Your accountant can help you save money by claiming tax deductions when tax season arrives.